Earth-Friendly Building Materials

-Whenever possible, use recycled materials.
+Whenever possible, use eco-friendly house materials.
 Look for rubber and polymer roofing that imitates slate to reduce weight and maintenance.
 For countertops, backsplashes, shower surrounds, walls, and floors consider materials that blend a percentage of recycled glass with concrete.
 Choose carpets made from 100 percent recycled content.

-Avoid products produced from old-growth timber or endangered tropical hardwoods.
-Seek out materials from certified and managed forests, recycled or reclaimed wood (salvaged from riverbeds or old buildings), or composites such as formaldehyde-free MDF (medium-density fiberboard) for doors and cabinets.
+When carrying out an eco-friendly house construction, avoid products produced from old-growth timber or endangered tropical hardwoods.
+Seek out green building materials from certified and managed forests, recycled or reclaimed wood (salvaged from riverbeds or old buildings), or composites such as formaldehyde-free MDF (medium-density fiberboard) for doors and cabinets.

+Building an eco-friendly house is easy if you have the right materials.
 Structural Insulated Panels (www.sips.org) are gaining acceptance for use in walls, floors, and roofs.
 Panels sandwich a rigid foam core between OSB, oriented strand board.
 OSB mixes wood strands made from fast-growing trees with wax and a binder to form mats.
 These mats are layered across each other for strength, then heat-pressed into panels.
-The makers say the panels save time and energy over stick-built construction.
+The makers say the eco-friendly building materials save time and energy over stick-built construction.

 Use water-saving appliances throughout the house, such as Energy Star-rated dishwashers and front-loading washing machines.
 In the bathroom, new toilets are mandated to use 1.6 or less gallons of water per flush.

-These compact, on-demand units attach to your plumbing system and heat water as it runs through a heat exchanger.
+Eco-friendly building materials for houses are available for every room and function, including plumbing.
+Tankless water heaters are compact, on-demand units that attach to your plumbing system and heat water as it runs through a heat exchanger.
 You only pay to heat water when you need it.

 Prevent environmentally triggered illness and allergies by using Greenguard certified low-emitting interior products and materials.
 The Greenguard Environmental Institute performs quarterly air-quality performance tests on these items to ensure building materials aren't emitting fumes or trapping air, which creates mold.